Lipstick Plant Care Indoors, Propagation & Problems (Aeschynanthus radicans)

 Lipstick Plant bears terminal, tubular, scarlet flowers with yellow throats, about 5–7.5 cm long, whose upper lobes are shorter than the lower ones in spring and summer.
 The common name, 'Lipstick Plant', comes from the scarlet flowers which open from buds that resemble tubes of lipstick.

-Lipstick Plants are considered non-toxic to pets as indicated by ASPCA.
+Aeschynanthus radicans is considered non-toxic to pets as indicated by ASPCA.
+Lipstick Plants are non-toxic to cats, dogs and other pets.
 They are safe to grow in the home.

 Variegated Lipstick Plant whose leaves bear striking white streaks.